kenjones-cisco/appdynamics-platform-docker/README.md

 If you select the Embedded Events Service during installation, then the platform-install container with automatically configure the Analytics and EUM services to use the embedded Events Service that ships with the Controller.

-### Using a Clustered Events Service
+### Using the Clustered Events Service (auto configuration)

-If you select the clustered Events Service option, then you will be prompted to start the containers for the Events Service nodes and the nginx reverse proxy server that will front the cluster.
-These can be started easily using [docker-compose](https://www.docker.com/docker-compose): you will find all the files in the `es-cluster` folder and details of how to configure and start the Events Service containers below.
+If you select the clustered Events Service (auto configuration) option, then you will be prompted to start the containers for the Events Service nodes and the nginx reverse proxy server that will front the cluster.
+These can be started easily using [docker-compose](https://www.docker.com/docker-compose): you will find all the files in the `es-cluster` folder and there are details of how to configure and start the Events Service containers below.

+### Using the Clustered Events Service (auto configuration)

+If you select the clustered Events Service (manual configuration) option, then you can choose where the Events Service nodes should run.
+You will be prompted for the list of nodes (you can use hostnames or IP addresses) that the platform admin utility will attempt to use for the Events Service.

+Make sure that you have the nginx proxy set up to reverse proxy to the cluster by editing the [nginx.conf file](https://github.com/Appdynamics/appdynamics-platform-docker/blob/master/es-cluster/nginx.conf).
+You may need to use `--link nginx:nginx` when running the platform-install and platform containers to ensure that the Controller is able to reach the proxy server.

+You also need to ensure that the Events Service nodes are reachable from every member of the cluster: docker does not allow circular `--link` references, so if you are running the nodes as docker containers and not using [docker-compose](https://www.docker.com/docker-compose), you may need to pass the IP addresses of the nodes to the platform-install container.

 ### Starting the Events Service Cluster